Nikolay Bestuzhev: Biography

-Life in Siberia
+In Siberia

 The following month, he and his brother Mikhail were taken to Shlisselburg Fortress.
 In September 1827, they were transferred to Siberia and placed in a special prison at the confluence of the Chita and Ingoda rivers.
 In 1830, they were moved again, into the town of Petrovsk-Zabaykalsky.
-In 1832, their terms were reduced to fifteen years.
-Shortly after, he entered into a common-law marriage and had two children; one of whom was Alexey Startsev, a major figure in the commercial trade between Russia and China.
-The year 1839 found him and his brother transferred to Novoselenginsk, where he chose to remain; dying there in 1855.
+In 1832, their sentences were reduced to fifteen years.
+Shortly after, Nikolay Bestuzhev entered into a common-law marriage and fathered two children, one of whom, Alexey Startsev (1838-1900), became a major figure in the commercial trade between Russia and China.
+The year 1839 found Nikolay Bestuzhev and his brother Mikhail transferred to Novoselenginsk (in Buryatia), where Nikolay chose to remain, dying there in 1855.

-Despite the harsh conditions, he painted numerous portraits of his fellow Decembrists, the family members who had followed them there and local villagers; at first in watercolor, later in oils.
-At the end of his term, he spent 1841 in Irkutsk, doing portraits of government officials.
+Despite the harsh conditions, Bestuzhev painted numerous portraits of his fellow Decembrists, the family members who had followed them to Siberia and local villagers; at first in watercolors, later in oils.
+At the end of his term, he spent 1841 in Irkutsk, producing portraits of government officials.

-He was also engaged as a cobbler, lathe operator and watchmaker.
+He was also engaged as a cobbler, lathe-operator and watchmaker.
 In that capacity, he developed a design for a high-precision chronometer based on a "new system" which he never revealed.
-During the Crimean War, he designed a gun lock.
-He also made meteorological and astronomical observations, created an irrigation system, bred sheep, found a new coal deposit and collected Buryat folk tales.
+During the Crimean War of 1853 to 1856, he designed a gun lock.
+He also made meteorological and astronomical observations, created an irrigation system, bred sheep, found a new coal-deposit and collected Buryat folk-tales.